LouisJackman/language-x/README.md

   immediately-invoked lambdas or lambdas with parameters being passed as a parameter typed as a lambda that takes compatible but more precise types.
-* Once we allow that, there's no reason not to allow LHS type inference to flow from the RHS as long as it only flows to declarations within a function or method body and does not escape it.
+* Once we allow that, there's no reason not to allow LHS type inference to flow from the RHS as long as it only flows to declarations within a function, lambda, or method body and does not escape it.
-* Sylan is more opinionated than most language on how to use type annotations: all items should be 100% explicitly typed whereas all declarations scoped to a method or function should be 100% implicitly typed.
+* Sylan is more opinionated than most language on how to use type annotations: all items should be 100% explicitly typed whereas all declarations scoped inside a method or function should be 100% implicitly typed.
 The language will not expose edge cases where type annotations are ever actually necessary in method or function bodies (like the "`:: Float` to disambiguate `Show`" problem of Haskell).
 This is why numbers have explicit type suffixes.
 * This ensures APIs and program structure is rigid and explicitly typed while expressions are concise, without boilerplate, and utterly consistent rather than making type annotations a matter of taste.